 In a country like India, which is still developing, power shortage is the norm.
-Getting access to hundred percent of supplied voltage or continuous power is just a pipe dream.
-The reality is riddled with homes that have no electricity, constant power cuts and deplorably low voltage.
+Getting access to a hundred percent of supplied voltage or continuous power is just a pipe dream.
+The reality is riddled with homes that have no electricity, constant power cuts, and deplorably low voltage.
 The situation becomes worse as you move towards the tier 3 towns and villages in the country.
 Even the metropolitan cities like Chennai and Bengaluru face similar problems.
 Poor infrastructure along with power cuts equate to a hindered daily life.
 This has made inverter systems a must in every home in the nation.

 Exide battery manufacturers in Chennai say that the easiest way to mitigate the disaster of power shortage is a power backup.
 So, today we bring about a guide that helps the layman buy the best inverter for their home.

 Going to one of the many inverter battery dealers in Chennai and picking any old inverter is not the solution.
 Before a person invests in a battery there are some considerations to be taken.

 Calculate the capacity of the battery.
 Let’s say the battery says 120Ah or 50Ah.
 How does one translate these terms in a lingo that everyone understands?
 The capacity of the battery is dependent on its size.
 The size of the battery can be calculated by multiplying the total load with backup hours and then dividing the answer by voltage.

 The total load will be the watts of power your home will consume.
 Let’s say you need a battery that should be capable of providing backup for 6 lamps and 3 fans.
 Each of these is 40 watts and 75 watts, respectively.
 The total load of your home would be 465 Watts (6X40+3X75).